bokeh/bokeh/sphinx/source/docs/dev_guide/server.rst

 the document lock held, passing the document to that function.

 .. warning::
-  The lock is held while the function runs *even if the function is asynchronous*!
-If the function returns a ``Future``, the lock is held until the ``Future`` completes.

-**It is very easy to modify the server code in such a way that you're touching the document without holding the lock.
+  It is very easy to modify the server code in such a way that you're touching the document without holding the lock.
 If you do this, things will break in subtle and painful-to-debug ways.
-When you touch the session document, triple-check that the lock is held.**
+When you touch the session document, triple-check that the lock is held.

-Session Security
+Session security
 ^^^^^^^^^^^^^^^^

 We rely on session IDs being cryptographically random and difficult to guess.